Tammun

-Tammun (طمّون) is a Palestinian town in the Tubas Governorate, located 13 kilometers northeast of Nablus and five kilometers south of Tubas in the northeastern West Bank.
-Tammun has a population of approximately 10,795 inhabitants in 2007.
+Tammun (طمّون) is a Palestinian town in the Tubas Governorate of the State of Palestine, located 13 kilometers northeast of Nablus and five kilometers south of Tubas in the northeastern West Bank.
+Tammun had a population of approximately 10,795 inhabitants in 2007 and 13,117 by 2017.

+Etymology

+The town's name derives from the Arabic word tammen, meaning "quiet".